 They don’t cut off all avenues of escape.

-Anything the family has been doing that let this person continue to use drugs or alcohol must be cut off.
-Money, cell phones, legal support, housing, medical care – all those channels of help must be terminated to give the individual only one choice – going to rehab immediately.
+Anything the family has been doing that let this person continue to abuse drugs or alcohol must be cut off.
+Money, cell phones, legal support, housing, medical care – all those channels of help must be terminated to give the addicted individual only one choice – going to rehab immediately.

 They didn’t do their research and preparations before the intervention so that as soon as the person agrees to go to rehab, departure happens immediately.

 This means that the choice of rehab must already be made, financing must be worked out, barriers to the person leaving (child care, legal situations, etc.) must be resolved ahead of time, all the way up to a bag already being packed for him/her.
 The person’s decision is delicate.
 A delay of an hour or two, and the person may to change his mind.
 A delay of a day and he will be well into withdrawal or he has gone out to get more drugs in the meantime.

-Interventions are about correct preparation and management of the meeting itself.
+Alcohol and Drug Interventions are about correct preparation and management of the meeting itself.
 That’s where experience is very valuable.
 Hiring a professional interventionist takes the risk out of trying to help your loved one.
 Newman Interventions has managed dozens of these meetings for families all over the country.
 We can guide you around the pitfalls and show you how to deliver a strong message that gets results.
 For help with this critical situation, call us immediately.
 There is truly no time to waste.